MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 - A local Python environment with the Azure Machine Learning Python SDK v2 installed, created by following the instructions at [Getting started](https://github.com/Azure/azureml-examples/tree/sdk-preview/sdk#getting-started).

+  >[!NOTE]
-  This environment is separate from the environment the compute session uses to run the flow, which you define in the flow.
+  >This environment is separate from the environment the compute session uses to run the flow, which you define as part of the flow.
 For more information, see [Manage prompt flow compute session in Azure Machine Learning studio](how-to-manage-compute-session.md).

 - Visual Studio Code with the Python and Prompt flow extensions installed.